List of The Lion King (franchise) characters: Scar

 As an alternate background in The Lion Guard, Scar was once the leader of the titular group and possessed the Roar of the Elders, but lost it after using it to destroy the other members of his Lion Guard when they refused to help him overthrow Mufasa as king, as the Roar is meant to be used for good and not evil.
 In season two, Kion, Simba's son and the leader of the new Lion Guard, unknowingly summons Scar back as a fiery spirit in a volcano after using the Roar in anger when Janja provokes him.
 Scar then conspires with the animals in the Outlands to take over the Pride Lands and defeat the Lion Guard and Simba, who were initially unaware of his return.
 Later in the season, the Lion Guard find out that Scar has returned, while they are in the Outlands getting volcanic ash needed to cure Simba of a scorpion sting.
 In season three's one-hour premiere "Battle for the Pride Lands", Scar continues to battle the Lion Guard, who are now adolescents.
-It is also revealed that Scar (originally named Askari) got his scar after being bitten by a cobra as an adolescent while befriending a rogue lion from the Outlands.
+It is also revealed that Scar got his scar after being bitten by a cobra as an adolescent while befriending a rogue lion from the Outlands.
 Angered, Scar used the Roar to kill the lion and snake, while Mufasa teased him and nicknamed him "Scar", leading to Scar plotting to dethrone Mufasa.
 At the end, Kion summons the Great Kings of the Past to rain upon Scar, thus destroying him once and for all.

 In the 2019 film, Scar told Zazu to get help to rescue Simba while he goes to help him.
 This was a cover-up so that Scar can kill Mufasa.
 When Mufasa is dead and Simba has fled, Scar takes over as the ruler of the Pride Lands while allowing the hyenas to work with the lions.
 This led to overhunting.
 When Sarabi refuses to become Scar's mate, Scar makes things worse by having the hyenas eat first and they do not leave much behind.
 By the second advancement, Scar struck down Sarabi when she mentioned Mufasa.
 Like the films, Scar fought Simba and tried to blame Mufasa's death on the hyenas.
 When Scar is thrown off of Pride Rock, he survived the fall and was confronted by the hyenas.
 Scar states to them that if they build an army, they will retake the Pride Lands.
 Kamari and Azizi state that they heard the insult towards them.
 Scar claims that he was trying to fool Simba and that there can still be a partnership between lions and hyenas.
 Shenzi states to Scar that he was right about a hyena's belly never being full.
 Scar strikes at some of the attacking hyenas until they swarm over him and kill him.